eoghankealy/excel_project_retail_store_sales/README.md

 ### 🍽️ Food
 - 📈 Revenue up **15.6%** (2022 vs 2024)

-- Food: Strong growth across all of the top 5 customers for spending comparing the years 2022 and 2024.
+- 💪 Strong growth across all of the top 5 customers for spending comparing the years 2022 and 2024.
 2 Top customers increased spending > **80%**

 ### 🥤 Beverages
 - 📈 Revenue increased steadily **+16.76%** (2022 vs 2024).